-The Burj Khalifa, located in Dubai, United Arab Emirates, is the tallest building in the world, at 829.8 meters (2,722 feet).
-The building contains 154 usable floors, plus 9 maintenance levels, 46 spire levels, and two below-ground parking levels.
+The Burj Khalifa, located in Dubai, United Arab Emirates, is the tallest building in the world at 829.8 meters (2,722 feet).
+The building contains 154 usable floors, plus 9 maintenance levels, 46 spire levels and two below-ground parking levels.
 That's a total of 211 levels of various purpose!
 Burj Khalifa has held the record for tallest freestanding, man-made structure since 2009.
 My recent visit allowed me to get a first-hand look at Burj Khalifa wheelchair access.

 The building dominates the Dubai skyline and glistens as a crown jewel, rising from the arid desert landscape.
+Its size is breathtaking.
+Given my interest in visiting the world's tallest buildings and towers, a trip to see the Burj Khalifa was a real treat.

 Here is a first look at Burj Khalifa's amazing architecture in this short, 25-second video: